-To provide these resources to your patients, see below or contact your LLS chapter.
+To provide these resources to your patients, see below or contact an LLS Information Specialist.

 Staying Connected: Facilitating the Learning Experience During and After Cancer Treatment